hackclub/hackclub/workshops/Simple Js Clock/README.md

 ```

 **Explanation:**
 We give the clock hands, a black color.
 (Once again, totally upto you.
-Give any color of your choice)
+Give any color of your choice).
-We specify its height and position.
+We specify It's height and position.
 Next, we give it a property of `top` to `50%`, basically it aligns our clock hands in the very center of our clock.
 To ensure that our clock rotates properly, we give it a  `transform-origin: 100%;`.
-(Try testing by removing the transform origin property once we add Javascript later).
+(Try testing by removing the transform origin property once we add JavaScript later).
 Next we have more transition properties to animate our hands so as to give us that real clock effect!

 Note: The `.hand` class was given to 3 `<div>` tags which means this styling will affect all the 3 `<div>` tags.
 To give some extra classes to the Hour Hand, Minute Hand and the Second Hand specifically, we also gave those 3 `<div>` tags, a unique classname.